AC17dollars/thapathali-report-latex-template/README.md

 ## Preview
 A preview of the generated **pdf** is available [here](main.pdf).

 *Note: The generated pdf contains outlined hyperrefs, this won't affect when printing the document so you can leave it as is.
-If this bothers you you can add `\hypersetup{hidelinks}` in main.tex*
+If this bothers you, you can add `\hypersetup{hidelinks}` in main.tex*

 ![image showing outlined hyperref](https://i.imgur.com/e7o5lP9.png)